liuzihe02/liuzihe02.github.io/README.md

 > Note that converting to references here also causes some issues, so we have to **manually handle** the references and bibliography section :( LaTEX has rich referencing system that md doesnt support well.

 > In the Overleaf package, please ensure all the images are in the folder `figures`, for standardization purpose.
-Pandoc will continue appending images to the `figures` folder instead of overriding it.
-I don't want multiple folders which serve the same purpose but have different naming.
+During pandoc conversion, we'll extract the `figures/` folder into its own project folder, so multiple projects with multiple `figures/` folders.
+In the markdown documents, put the path after `/static`

 #### Math Content